dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 # Getting Started in Python

-- Open a Mimir Notebook
+- Open PyCharm, and let's explore
-	- Mimir allows us to execute code on a remote server, processing the code on more powerful machines
+	- PyCharm is called an IDE, or Integrated Development Environment, and contains all the tools we will need to work with Python (and to help this class go smoothly!)
 - Let's write some Python!

 ---

 # A simple program in Python

-Copy this program into a cell in your notebook:
+Copy this program into your Python interpreter (follow my lead):

 ```python
 import numpy as np